Divorce Lawyer in Miami

 “Serving” your spouse entails giving him or her a copy of your filed petition for dissolution of marriage.
 There are various ways to serve your spouse with your petition.

-If your spouse agrees, he or her and his or her attorney can accept the service.
-You spouse needs to complete an “Answer and Waiver of Service” form, which can be found at your county clerk’s office.
+If your spouse agrees, he or she and his or her attorney can accept the service.
+Your spouse needs to complete an “Answer and Waiver of Service” form, which can be found at your county clerk’s office.

 If your spouse lives in another county, you must have the sheriff’s office or a private process server for the county where your spouse resides serve the petition.
 If you cannot find your spouse, you can still serve him or her by “constructive service,” which means having the notice of being served published in a local newspaper for up to 30 days.